AaronCWacker/AI-Large-Language-Models-Prompts/README.md

 7. Grief and loss: With high mortality rates associated with COVID-19, elderly people may experience grief and loss due to the death of friends or family members.

 # Synopsis:
-Varying one word between 3 prompts on spectrum of age: teenager, adult and elderly have on generating a top 7 list of tips and information.
+Varying one word between 3 Prompts on spectrum of age: teenager, adult and elderly have on generating a Top 7 list of tips and information.
+Each of the seven answers appear to have Three parts, each with a beginning, middle and end and beginnings use a colon character to delimit what seems to be a label.
+For the first prompt, the ChatGPT AI doesn't include itself in the Introduction.
+The second and third prompt set appear to maintain a memory of the last interaction.
+Answers are not stastically ordered in descending order of impact severity however.